ElektraInitiative/libelektra/doc/decisions/1_in_discussion/internal_cache.md

 - add a tutorial about `kdbGet` semantics
 - add full examples how to correctly work with `kdbGet`

+### Simple Solution by @kodebach

+"More keys":

+Upon returning from `kdbGet`/`kdbSet`, set the keyname of parentKey to the key that actually is parent of the data that was loaded.
+I.e. to the mountpoint of the backend that contains parentKey.

+> @markus2330 and @atmaxinger find this behavior very unexpected

+"Fewer keys":

+IMO this is simply a bug in the "nothing changed" logic.
+I don't think we need some complicated COW scheme to solve this.
+I haven't had a chance to check this yet, but I think it is just a matter of copying the keys from `backendData->keys`, so they are actually there and we don't just assume they are there.

 ### Cachefilter Plugin

 Naively one would simply cache the whole keyset and use `ksBelow` to always get the keyset.